Kurento/kurento/source/mastering/kurento_architecture.rst

    *Interactions taking place in a Real Time Communications (RTC) session.
 During the negotiation phase, a Session Description Protocol (SDP) message is exchanged offering the capabilities of the client.
-As a result, Kurento Server generates an SDP answer that can be used by the client for extablishing the media exchange.*
+As a result, Kurento Media Server generates an SDP answer that can be used by the client for extablishing the media exchange.*

 The application developer is able to create the desired pipeline during the